millipedes/arterm/README.md

 --
 ```

-The art file can contain an ascii art piece of any height but MAX_LEN or fewer
+The art file can contain an ascii art piece of art of any height but MAX_LEN or
-characters wide.
-This is so that everything can be properly centered
+fewer characters wide.
+This restraint is so that everything can be properly
-(including quotes of few enough characters).
-To change this centering width,
+centered.
+To change this centering width, modify the MAX_LEN in
-change the MAX_LEN in `src/include/constants_macros.h` (note it should be one
+`src/include/constants_macros.h` (note it should be one more than the desired
-more than the desired number of characters as C requires the nul terminator on
+number of characters as C requires the nul terminator on character pointers).
-character pointers).

 Finally, the character that borders the quotes can be changed as well in
 `src/include/constants_macros.h` under the QUOTE_BORDER defined constant.

-It is worth mentioning, the lolcat project is very neat and is good in
+It is worth mentioning, the [lolcat](https://github.com/busyloop/lolcat.git)
+project is very neat and is good in combination with this program (the example
-combination with this program (the example picture includes the use of lolcat).
+picture includes the use of lolcat with seed value 218 my favorite).

 # :floppy_disk: Installation
 As I have prepared it, the following tools are required to build the project: